Kintyre/ksconf/docs/source/dyn/cli.rst

     usage: ksconf check [-h] [--quiet] FILE [FILE ...]

     Provide basic syntax and sanity checking for Splunk's .conf files.
-Use Splunk's builtin 'btool check' for a more robust validation of keys and values.
+Use Splunk's builtin 'btool check' for a more robust validation of attributes and values.
 Consider using this utility as part of a pre-commit hook.

     positional arguments: